dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

     - PIC: a dog on a skateboard
   - this requires object classification

+### Classification of Camoflaged Objects

+- gradual conditioning of objects with potential to be camoflaged and of environments with potential to hide camoflaged objects (predators)

+### Neurological Representation of Jolt In Perceived Physical Systems

+- in neurological representations of physical systems, how do models based on observations change when presented with objects moving with jolt?
+  - all classical physical systems are (C2) continuous, jolt can necessarily only manifest as an externality to an observed system.
+    - The conservation of energy indicates that C^(n>2) dynamics may only temporarily present themselves in a real physical system, unless there are entities with physical agency present in the system -- intelligence.
+    - the identification of

+  - the external introduction of energy into a physical system.
+    - use fluid dynamical systems as an example.
+    - the areas of fluid systems which are subjected to the imposition of external forces are perceived as immediately discernable by the human brain.
+    - even (less-sophisticated) animals must, for their survival, identify threats below the surface of water. therefore, the analytical models (constructed by neural networks) must identify and distinguish C^2 motion from (C^(n>2)) motion
+      - would it be easier for animals to identify jolted fluid dynamical motion in a placid lake or a turbulent lake.
+        - obviously, amidst turbulence, physical systems are less simply comprehended. that this is true corresponds with the algorithmic difficulty of modeling motion, both perceived and simulated.

+- towards tracing the mind, neurological models of physical systems -- with their capability to distinguish C^2 and non-C^2 dynamics -- should prove especially valuable.
+  - must there be some correspondance b/w C^2/C^(n>2) models in physical systesm and the internalized analytical representations of them?
+  - if so, what are the characteristics of such correspondance and its limitations (both theoretical and practical)

 # Can the Human Brain Adversarially Analyze It's Own Cognitive Trace?